 - Creates tables and figures in accordance with NCES guidelines

-- Summarizes and frames key findings in SIB, Web Table, and Data Point reports
+- Summarizes methodology and frames key findings in analysis prospectus, manuscript, and methodology reports

 Web Tables (three sets), Analysis Prospectus (three), Web Table Manuscripts (three), Web Table Methodology Reports (three)